-Medium Term Plan: Sta ates of Matter Cycle B Y3 /4 Enquiry Type: Working Scientifically Concepts: Previous Scientific Vo cabulary New Scientific vocabul ary comparative / fair testing.
-Making observations and measuring them classify brittle • Solid Condensation observation over time.
-Engaging in practical enquiry properties transparent Liquid Water cycle pattern seeking.
-Answering questions and concluding flexible opaque • Gas Particles identifying, grouping and classifying.
-Communicating findings. stiff waterproof Vapour Energy • tough • dull Evaporation Previous Learning End Point Assessment in this concept: Previous Learning End Point Assessment in this concept: scientifically concepts: 1.
-I can identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, 1.
-I can carry out: tests to class ssify paper and cardboard for particular uses.
-2. I can use my observations and testing to compare objects, & materials.
-2. I can explore how the shapes of solid objects made from some ma aterials can be changed by squashing, bending, twisting and 3.
-I can sort and group these things, identifying my own criteria for sorting. stretching.
-4. I can make careful observations of the things around me to support comparison.
-3. I can describe the simple properties of a variety of everyday mate 5.
-I can use practical resources provided to gather evidence to answer questions created by my teacher 4.
-I can distinguish between an object and the material from which i t is made End Point Assessment Statements (conceptual knowledge): End Point Assessment Stater ments (working scientifi cally knowledge): 1.
-I can identify whether a material is a solid. liquid or a gas 1.
-I can make systematic a nd careful observations.
-2. I can compare and group materials together, according to whether er they are solids, liquids or gases, giving scientific reasons for my 2.
-I can follow my plan to carry out: observations and tests to classify. choices.
-3. I can use a range of equipment for measuring temperature.
-3. I can observe that some materials change state when they are her ated or cooled, and measure or research the temperature at 4.
-I can use standard units for my measurements. which this happens in degrees Celsius (°C) 5.
-I can sometimes decide how to record and present evidence.
-4. I can identify the role of evaporation and condensation in the wat - 6.
-I can record my measurements e.g. using tables, tally charts and bar charts 5.
-I can find a relationship between the rate of evaporation and tem perature and suggest how the rate could be altered.
-7. I can draw conclusions b pased on my evidence ar nd current subject knowledg ge.
+Medium Term Plan: States of Matter Cycle B Y3/4 Enquiry Type: Working Scientifically Concepts: Previous Scientific Vo cabulary New Scientific vocabulary comparative / fair testing. observation over time. pattern seeking.
+Making observations and measuring them Engaging in practical enquiry Answering questions and concluding classify properties flexible ctiff brittle transparent opaque waterproof Solid Liquid Gas Vanour Condensation Water cycle Particles Enormy Identifying, grouping and classifying.
+Communicating findings. • tough dull Evaporation • Lifergy Previous Learning End Point Assessment in this concept: Previous Learning End Point Assessment in working s cientifically concepts: I can identify and compare the suitability of a variety of everyday r paper and cardboard for particular uses.
+I can explore how the shapes of solid objects made from some mar stretching.
+I can describe the simple properties of a variety of everyday mater I can distinguish between an object and the material from which it I can carry out: tests to classify I can use my observations and testing to compare objects, & materials.
+I can sort and group these things, identifying my own criteria for sorting.
+I can make careful observations of the things around me to support comparison.
+I can use practical resources provided to gather evidence to answer questions created by my teacher End Point Assessment Statements (conceptual knowledge): End Point Assessment Staten nents (working scientific ally knowledge): I can identify whether a material is a solid. liquid or a gas I can compare and group materials together, according to whether choices.
+I can observe that some materials change state when they are bear I can make systematic and careful observations.
+I can follow my plan to carry out: observations and tests to classify.
+I can use a range of equipment for measuring temperature.
+I can use a standard units for my measurements. which this happens in degrees Celsius (°C) 4.
+I can identify the role of evaporation and condensation in the wate 5.
+I can sometimes decide 6.
+I can record my measure 7.
+I can draw conclusions b how to record and prese ements e.g. using tables, nt evidence. tally charts and bar charts d current subject knowledge 3